ArkEcosystem/core/__tests__/e2e/README.md

 ## CircleCI

-The end-to-end tests are configured to run on CircleCI every day : to see which network and scenarios are configured, you can have a look at `.circleci/config.yml`file.
+The end-to-end tests are configured to run on CircleCI for each commit.

 ## Technical details about this project